A diapering system for sustainability

 Who They Are

 Did you know that disposable diapers are the third most common single-use item comprising landfills in the US?
 Once in the landfill, most generic disposables can even take up to 500 years to break down - yikes!
 As a parent, just keeping up with your little ones' numerous changing needs is quite an endeavor, and adding waste management to your list of to-dos may feel like a mountainous task.
 That’s where Esembly comes in: an innovative reusable cloth diaper company made by parents for parents.
 Esembly combines effective diapering solutions with an eco (and adorable) twist, demystifying what has previously been a confusing and daunting process!
 When Liz Turrigano was a new mom, she, like many other parents and caregivers, experienced the dramatic mishaps and unreliability that often accompany disposable diapers.
 A memorable incident for her involving a subway ride and an exploded diaper that left both mama and baby in tears is one many may relate to!
 She knew there had to be a better, safer way to diaper her daughter and a way to do so that also protected the health and future of the planet.
 Liz joined forces with Sarah Edwards and Marta Baumann and together they set to work creating a line of reusable options that were comfortable for babies and successful in preventing dreaded leaks and blow-outs.
 With their simplified options, Esembly offers a straightforward and sustainable diaper for parents that are eager for an alternative to the standard disposable.
-Better for parent, baby, and planet - what more could we ask for?
+Better for the parent, baby, and the planet - what more could we ask for?